pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_methods/chapter.md

 ...
 INFO -- : <AEMethod test> (location: dump_root) Listing $evm.root Attributes - Begin
 ...
 INFO -- : <AEMethod test> (location: block in dump_root)    Attribute - ae_provider_category: unknown
 ```

+If an embedded method throws an error, the fully qualified method name (Domain/Namespace/Class/Method) and the line number in the method that threw the exception is logged for ease of debugging.

 ## Summary